Blockchains-Princeton/COS-ECE473-sp2023/Assignments/Assignment2/README.md

-# Part 1: Creating price feeds
+# Assignment 2: Creating price feeds

 To reflect the value of other assets, we need to first obtain price feeds before minting synthetic assets.
 While everyone can get the latest price of a stock on NASDAQ and put it on the chain, data consumers may not want to trust any single data provider.